adagate-io/adagate-api/README.md

 }
 ```

+# Run
+Generally, you can execute the `run.sh` script in the root directory to start application.
+But a system service is the recommended way.

+## Run Locally
+A simple local port forwarding can be used to create a connection to your remote machine hosting the blockchain database.

+`ssh -L 5555:127.0.0.1:5432 <username>@<server_ip>`

+Thereby the port `5555` should be macthing the `<db_port>` defined in the configuration.

 # Endpoints
-The following REST endpoints are available (swagger Api is under development).
+The following REST endpoints are available (swagger Api is under development):

 ## Accounts